Timsto/timsto.github.io/_posts/2021-06-01-collectingSingInsagainstAzureAD.md

 featured: true
 hidden: false
 ---
-In this post i wanna give you an otherview how you can collect SignIn Inforamtions against Azure Active Directory.
+In this post i wanna give you an overview how you can collect SignIn Information against Azure Active Directory.

 ### Azure AD Portal
 First and the easiest way is to gether the SignIn Information over the [Azure AD Portal](https://aad.portal.azure.com).
 Just scroll down to section **Monitoring**, select **Sign-In** and found all of your SignIns activity from all Application that sign in against Azure Active Directory.